 But at the last Daniel came in before me, whose name was Belteshazzar, according to the name of my god, and in whom is the spirit of the holy gods: and before him I told the dream, saying, O Belteshazzar, master of the magicians, because I know that the spirit of the holy gods is in thee, . . . .
 (Aramaic text is Daniel 4:5-6)

 O Belteshazzar, declare the interpretation thereof, forasmuch as all the wise men of my kingdom are not able to make known unto me the interpretation: but thou art able; for the spirit of the holy gods is in thee.
 (Aramaic text is Daniel 4:15; see also NAS, NIV)

-Nebuchadnezzar expressed the truth when he spoke of the "spirit of the holy gods" that was in Daniel.
+Nebuchadnezzar, the holy man of God moved by the Holy Spirit (2 Peter 1:21), the one who gave us Daniel chapter 4, expressed the truth when he spoke of the "spirit of the holy gods" in Daniel.
 This chapter, chapter 4 of Daniel, reveals at the end of the chapter how Nebuchadnezzar turned to the Lord and praised "Him who lives forever and ever" (verse 34).
 Yet, before this, Nebuchadnezzar spoke of Daniel's God in a similar fashion.
 In chapter two the king said to Daniel,

 From truth that your Gods, He is God of gods, and Lord of kings, and Revealer of secrets, . . . .
 (Daniel 2:47, a more literal translation)